Fudan-iGEM/2024-wiki/src/promotion-video.md

     </div>
 </div>

 ## PV

 Finally, our centerpiece: the Nickel Microfactory.
-By introducing carboxysomes with oxygen-tolerant hydrogenase, our Nickel Microfactory reduces nickel ions to microparticles in the presence of hydrogen.
-We have also established a symbiotic *E. coli*-cyanobacteria system for hydrogen production via photosynthesis.
+By targeting oxygen-tolerant hydrogenase to carboxysomes, our Nickel Microfactory reduces nickel ions to microparticles in the presence of hydrogen.
+We have also established a symbiotic *E. coli*-cyanobacteria system for hydrogen production *via* photosynthesis.

 <div style="text-align: center;" id="fig6">
     <img src="https://static.igem.wiki/teams/5115/pv/5.png" style="width: 100%">